AROUND THE GARDEN IN OCTOBER and NOVEMBER

 Raking is great exercise, makes less noise than blowers, and helps aerate the lawn soil.
 Wet leaves will be harder to clear and will start to kill the grass if left too long.
 Leaves can be gathered into piles for composting.
 Once you have a significant pile of leaves out of the way, run over it a few times with a mulching lawnmower.
 The chopped tree leaves can be incorporated into flower bed soil or scooped into a compost pile where they will break down into compost quickly.

 More tips for your lawn:

-• Test soil for acidity.
-Fall is a good time to incorporate limestone into soil.
+- Test soil for acidity.
+Fall is a good time to incorporate lime into the soil.

-• With each mowing, gradually lower the mower blade so that grass height is 2 inches for winter dormancy.
+- With each mowing, gradually lower the mower blade so that the grass height is 2 inches for winter dormancy.

 More tips for vegetable and herb gardens:

-• Also pull some of your last broccoli or other cole crops and set along compost piles until May for overwintering habitat of beneficial insects.
+- Also, pull some of your last broccoli or other cole crops and set alongside compost piles until May to create overwintering habitat for beneficial insects.
 Compost next May.

 Trees & Shrubs can still be planted as long as the soil can be dug—into November!